gcse languages

 What will I learn?

-The modern foreign languages offered at Hampstead Fine Arts include French, Spanish, Italian, and German.
-More than ever before, MFL A Levels put the emphasis on practical communication: speaking about everyday topics of interest, reading articles from newspapers and magazines, listening to radio items, and writing about subjects of topical and cultural interest.
+The modern foreign languages offered at Hampstead Fine Arts College include French, Spanish, Italian, and German.
+More than ever before, MFL A-Levels put the emphasis on practical communication: speaking about everyday topics of interest, reading articles from newspapers and magazines, listening to radio items, and writing about subjects of topical and cultural interest.
 Students use the foreign language in speech and in writing to express viewpoints, develop arguments, and to evaluate information.
 In addition, students will read/watch and learn to analyse major works of literature (e.g. texts by Vigan, García Lorca, Ammaniti and Dürrenmatt) and contemporary cinema (e.g. films by Malle, Almodóvar, Giordana and Henckel von Donnersmarck).
 One noteworthy feature of the new A Level is the integration of a special period of modern historical study (the Occupation of France in World War Two, the process of transition to Democracy in Spain/Italy and the reunification of Germany).

-Course content of the A Level exam:
+Course content of the A-Level exam:

 Paper 1 Listening, Reading and Translating (40%)